dmwtrans/dmwtrans/_pages/about.md

 ---
 [vc_row css=".vc_custom_1465378781704{padding-top: 90px !important;padding-bottom: 70px !important;}"][vc_column width="1/2" offset="vc_col-md-6"][vc_single_image image="1135" img_size="full" alignment="center"][/vc_column][vc_column offset="vc_col-md-6"][heading2 title="DM World Transportation" align="justify"]
 <p style="font-size: 20px; text-align: justify; text-align-last: right; text-justify: inter-word; color: #000000; font-weight: lighter;">DM World Transportation LLC is a provider of a variety of transportation services, which include dry van, refrigerated, dedicated, brokerage, and cargo van fleet.
 We Operate out of our corporate office located in Orlando FL, currently we have a fleet of 183 Tractors and growing with over 210 trailers, as well as access to over 10,000 carrier partners.
 Our services include dry van truckload, temperature-controlled truckload, dedicated truckload services, truckload freight brokerage services, and cargo van services.</p>
-<p style="font-size: 20px; font-weight: lighter; text-align: right;"><a href="#">Read more</a></p>
-[/heading2][vc_column_text css=".vc_custom_1492183035475{margin-bottom: 30px !important;}"]DM World Transportation is a provider of a variety of transportation services, which include dry van, refrigerated, dedicated, brokerage, and cargo van fleet.
+<p style="font-size: 20px; font-weight: lighter; text-align: right;">[/heading2][vc_column_text css=".vc_custom_1492183035475{margin-bottom: 30px !important;}"]DM World Transportation is a provider of a variety of transportation services, which include dry van, refrigerated, dedicated, brokerage, and cargo van fleet.
 Our corporate office is located in Orlando FL.
 Currently, we have a fleet of 120 tractors with over 120 trailers, as well as access to third-party equipment providers.
 DM World is able to arrange for the transportation of all general commodities for customers throughout the United States.[/vc_column_text][vc_column_text css=".vc_custom_1492528366553{margin-bottom: 30px !important;}"]

 <p style="text-align: justify; color: #222;">DM World Transportation is committed to maintaining safe operations in compliance with FMCSA and USDOT regulations.</p>
 &nbsp;
 <p style="text-align: justify; color: #222;">DM World Transportation is a provider of a variety of transportation services, which include dry van, refrigerated, dedicated, brokerage, and cargo van fleet.
 Our corporate office is located in Orlando FL.
 Currently, we have a fleet of 120 tractors with over 120 trailers, as well as access to third-party equipment providers.
 DM World is able to arrange for the transportation of all general commodities for customers throughout the United States.</p>